 In June 2010, the County of Ohio, Kentucky, issued \$83,300 of Pollution Control Refunding Revenue Bonds, Series 2010A ("Series 2010A Bonds"), the proceeds of which were supported by a promissory note from Big Rivers, bearing the same interest rate as the bonds and secured under Big Rivers' Indenture.
-These bonds bear interest at a fixed rate of 6.00% and mature in July 2031.
+These bonds had a fixed interest rate of 6.00% and maturity date of July 2031.
 These bonds were subject to an optional redemption on or after July 15, 2020, which Big Rivers exercised on July 15, 2020, utilizing proceeds from a CFC loan to pay off the bonds.
-See Note 4(h) for additional information regarding the 2020 CFC loan used to redeem the Series 2010A Bonds.
+See Note 4(i) for additional information regarding the 2020 CFC loan used to redeem the Series 2010A Bonds.